Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

-Having described the necessary associativity relations, filling the higher length chains of the diagram in Equation~\eqref{eq:hypercubeL-a[lambda-1,lambda-2]} and verifying the hypercube relations on the pairing of $\cL_{\a}^{[\lambda_1,\lambda_2]}$ and $\cL_{\b}$ is performed similarly to the proof of Lemma~\ref{lem:homology-action-squares}.
+Having described the necessary associativity relations, filling the higher length chains of $h_{[\lambda_1,\lambda_2]}$ and verifying Equation~\eqref{eq:[l_1,l_2]-hypercube-formal} follows the same line of reasoning as in the proof of Lemma~\ref{lem:homology-action-squares}.
 We leave the remaining details of the construction to the reader. \end{proof}

 We prove a final lemma: